Healthy Homes Assessment Boulcott

 Insulation Boulcott

-Ceiling and underfloor insulation has been compulsory for all rent homes since July 1, 2019.
-All landlords and property managers should ensure that the insulation is up to current standard.
-In some cases, current ceiling insulation, or the insulation of the sub floor space may need to be added or replaced.
+Ceiling and underfloor insulation is mandatory in all rental houses from 1 July 2019.
+All landlords and property managers have to ensure that the insulation is in line with the new standard.
+In certain situations, the an existing insulation on the ceiling or in the sub floor space might require to be topped up or replaced.

-A properly insulated home will help to control condensation, and decrease the risk of mould and dampness, as well as making an easier task to allow the household to hold heat.
+A well-insulated property will help to control condensation and lessen the likelihood of mould and damp, and it will make much easier to the household to keep the heat.

-The "R" is a symbol for thermal resistance, and is a measure of how well insulation withstands heat flow.
-The higher the R-value, the better the insulation.
+The "R" refers to thermal resistance, and is a measure of how well the insulation withstands heat flow.
+The greater the R-value, the better the insulation.

 • Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9 Underfloor R 1.3